We’ve all been there.

 No Free Lunch

-There are two major reasons you will see mispriced options in your option chain.
-First, a lack of liquidity will cause the market to be very wide and show a lot of false bid/ask spreads.
+There are two primary reasons you will see mispriced options in your option chain.
+First, a lack of liquidity will cause the market to be extensive and show a lot of false bid/ask spreads.
 We will cover more on liquidity in the next section.

 No free lunch means there is no easy money to be made in the stock market.
 No strategy is without its risks.
 If it were easy everyone would be doing it.